ynput/ayon-documentation/website/docs/ayon_launcher_admin.md

 AYON uses semantic versioning for add-ons and desktop applications ([click here for more details](https://semver.org/)).

 For studios customizing the AYON source code, it's practical to build by adding a name and number after the PATCH, rather than deploying with the same version from the original AYON repository.
-For example, `1.0.0` should become `1.0.0-yourstudio.1`.
+For example, `1.0.0` should become `1.0.0+yourstudio.1`.

-Remember, versions with a name and number after the PATCH are considered higher versions.
-For instance, `1.0.0` < `1.0.0-yourstudio.1` < `1.0.0-yourstudio.2` < `1.0.1-yourstudio.1`.

 ### How to Set Custom Site ID